saifeemustafaq/static/5-deploy.md

    ![select_files](./images/select_files.png)
 4. Once you create the repo, your files will be pushed to the new repo.
 You can check it by going to https://github.com/<github_username>/resume

-## Create a Static Web App

-Now that you've created your GitHub repository, you can create a Static Web Apps instance from the Azure portal.
+> Now that you've created your GitHub repository, you can create a Static Web Apps instance from the Azure portal.

-This module requires an Azure Subscription, you can obtain a free Azure subscription from aka.ms/Azure4Students to complete the exercise.
+> This module requires an Azure Subscription, you can obtain a free Azure subscription from [aka.ms/Azure4Students](aka.ms/Azure4Students) to complete the exercise.
 Before proceeding, please make sure you have a subscription.

 ## Install the Azure Static Web Apps extension for Visual Studio Code